Complexes of stable $\infty$-categories: Basic concepts

 is exploited in \cite{DJW19-BGP} where it is described explicitly, in terms of models for lax and oplax limits, and used to provide a framework for generalized Bernstein-Gelfand-Ponomarev reflection functors.

 This equivalence also has a natural interpretation in terms of {\em semiorthogonal decompositions}, as we now explain.
-Recall (cf. \cite{DKSS:spherical}) that a semiorthogonal decomposition of a stable $\infty$-category $\C$ consists of a pair $(\X,\Y)$ of full stable subcategories of $\C$, such that the functor of $\infty$-categories
+Recall (cf. \cite{DKSS:spherical}) that a semiorthogonal decomposition (of length $2$) of a stable $\infty$-category $\C$ consists of a pair $(\X,\Y)$ of full stable subcategories of $\C$, such that the functor of $\infty$-categories

 given by associating to a morphism $x \to y$ its cofiber, is an equivalence.
 The lax and oplax limit cones for $\Sigma(F)$ naturally induce semiorthogonal decompositions with components given by the kernels of the projection maps.
-This yields concretely: \begin{enumerate}[label=\arabic*.] \item {\em lax limit}: $(\{(a,0,F(a) \to 0)\}, \{(0, b, 0 \to b)\})$ \item {\em oplax limit}: $(\{(0,b, 0 \to b)\},\{(a, b, F(a) \overset{\simeq}{\to}b)\})$ \end{enumerate} In terms of the terminology developed in \cite{DKSS:spherical}, these two semiorthogonal decompositions of $\Sigma(F)$ are related by {\em mutation} where the first decomposition is {\em coCartesian} and the second decomposition {\em Cartesian}.
-Within this context, the equivalence \eqref{eq:lax_oplax} corresponds to the statement that the underlying category of a coCartesian (resp.
-Cartesian) semiorthogonal decomposition can be recovered from its {\em gluing functor} as a lax (resp. oplax) limit. \end{rem}
+This yields concretely: \begin{enumerate}[label=\arabic*.] \item {\em lax limit of }$F$: $(\{(a,0,F(a) \to 0)\}, \{(0, b, 0 \to b)\})$ \item {\em oplax limit of }$F$: $(\{(0,b, 0 \to b)\},\{(a, b, F(a) \overset{\simeq}{\to}b)\})$ \end{enumerate} In terms of the terminology developed in \cite{DKSS:spherical}, these two semiorthogonal decompositions of $\Sigma(F)$ are related by {\em mutation}, where the first decomposition is {\em coCartesian} and the second decomposition {\em Cartesian}.
+Note that conversely any Cartesian or coCartesian semiorthogonal decomposition with gluing functor $F$ is equivalent to the above described corresponding semiorthogonal decomposition of $\Sigma(F)$.
+If $F$ further admits a right adjoint $F^R$, then the first semiorthogonal decomposition is also Cartesian, which is reflected by the fact that the lax limit of $F$ is equivalent to the oplax limit of $F^R$, see \cite[Cor.~A.5]{CDW24}.

+This perspective on length $n=2$ semiorthogonal decompositions with a gluing functor as an (op)lax limit over $\Delta^1$ can be extended to semiorthogonal decompositions of arbitrary length $n$ using (op)lax limits over $2$-categorical versions of $\Delta^{n-1}$.
+A semiorthogonal decompositions of length $n$ of a stable $\infty$-category $\C$ can equivalently be expressed as $n-1$ iterated semiorthogonal decompositions of length $2$ of an increasing sequence of stable subcategories of $\C$.
+If these semiorthogonal decompositions of length $2$ are each coCartesian, then $\C$ arises as a lax limit over diagram indexed by the $2$-categorical simplex $\Delta^{n-1}$.
+In this setting, the single gluing functor from the case $n=2$ is thus replaced by a collection of gluing functors together with gluing natural transformations between composites of the gluing functors. \end{rem}

 When we wish to make the point that the above universal constructions are equivalent (where the equivalences are determined by the choices of universal cones in Figure \ref{fig:laxcones}), then we will use the notation